FIND NURSING SCHOOLS

-Accredited Nursing Schools in Oregon – Information & Rankings for 2020
+2 Best Nursing Schools in Oregon – 2023 Rankings

 More than 30 percent of Oregon’s nursing workforce is approaching retirement age.
 Combine this with the rapid growth of the Beaver State’s 65-and-older population, and you’ll understand why the demand for nurses in Oregon is spiking.
 Still, there’s no shortage of nurses in hospitals throughout Portland.
 Rather, it’s hospitals in rural communities across the Beaver State that are facing the pressure to recruit and retain qualified nurses.
 Other areas where the nursing crunch is being felt is in long-term care facilities, hospices, public health agencies, and home health.
 Graduates of accredited nursing schools in Oregon should find it relatively easy to find meaningful employment in these venues.

-Following are the 2 Best Accredited Nursing Schools in Oregon for the Year – 2020
+Following are the 2 Best Accredited Nursing Schools in Oregon for 2023

 1. University of Portland, Portland